swe-students-fall2025/1-specification-ehao/README.md

 ## Product Vision Statement

-Our mission is to provide a safe forum to share classroom experiences to help NYU students make critical education choices
+Our mission is to provide a safe and authentic forum for NYU students to share classroom experiences and inform critical education choices through personalized recommendations.

 ## User Requirements